 Why you need a business app

 If you landed on this page, there's a good chance that you already know you need a business app.
-Having a great business app is becoming vital to serving customers in 2022.
+Having a great business app is becoming vital to serving customers.
 A business app will let you reproduce a lot of the things you do with your website.
 But more than this, business apps will give you new ways to serve your customers and provide value.

 When McDonald's launched their business app with mobile ordering, it was arguably not vital to their business.
 After all, they've had a solid drive-through model for years.
 But when they launched the app with mobile ordering, many of their stores saw 26% increase over a quarter.